ragavendra/UnitTests/README.md

 ## UnitTests
-Repos having common tests for testing for different cases like check if an array is sorted.
+Repos having common tests for testing for different cases like to check if an array is sorted.
 Check if a number is even and so on.

+This repository helps in building functionality based on `Test driven development` , essentially one may not want to write say `sorting` method each time it is needed as there are chances are high that it may not be successful in edge cases.
+In such cases it is wise enough to have one method with all the data permutations needed to test it.

+### Conventions
+The methods will be contained in `Class.cs` file and its test(s) in the `ClassTests.cs` file like say `MergeSort.cs` will have its test in `MergeSortTests.cs` file.

 ### CLI